Health Anxiety Test: Are You a Cyberchondriac?

 CBT offers effective tools for managing cyberchondria:

-- Assessing likelihood: "What is the real probability of having a brain tumor at 30?"
+- Likelihood evaluation: "What is the real probability of having a brain tumor at 30?"

-- Developing alternative thoughts: "Headaches can have many benign causes"
+- Development of alternative thoughts: "Headaches can have many benign causes"

-- Graded exposure: gradually reducing time spent on medical sites
+- Graded exposure: progressive reduction of time spent consulting medical sites

-- Response prevention: resisting the urge to search immediately
+- Response prevention: resisting the impulse to search immediately

-- Search planning: limiting consultations to set times
+- Search planning: limiting consultations to defined times

-- Favor official sources: health authorities, recognized medical institutions
+- Prefer official sources: websites of health authorities, recognized medical institutions

-- Limit search time: a maximum of 15-20 minutes per session
+- Limit search time: maximum 15-20 minutes per session

 - Avoid unmoderated forums: prefer professional spaces